 - Radiation treatment.
 Radiation therapy that involves radiation to the head may increase the risk of a meningioma.

 - Female hormones.
 Meningiomas are more common in women, leading doctors to believe that female hormones may play a role.
 Some studies have also suggested a link between breast cancer and meningioma risk related to the role of hormones.

 - An inherited nervous system disorder.
 The rare disorder neurofibromatosis 2 increases the risk of meningioma and other brain tumors.

 - Obesity.
-A high BMI (body mass index) is an established risk factor for many types of cancers, and a higher prevalence of meningiomas among obese persons has been observed in several large studies.
+A high body mass index (BMI) is an established risk factor for many types of cancers, and a higher prevalence of meningiomas among obese people has been observed in several large studies.
 But the relationship between obesity and meningiomas is not clear.

 A meningioma and its treatment, typically surgery and radiation therapy, can cause long-term complications, including:

 - Difficulty concentrating

 - Memory loss